-As we turn attention to recovering from the pandemic, we need leaders to show us real-life scalable solutions for healthier, more resilient, sustainable cities, says Ben Gill.
+As we turn attention to recovering from the pandemic, we need leaders to show us real-life scalable solutions for healthier, more resilient, sustainable cities, says Joe Pitts-Cunningham.
 The City of Fremantle is one of these

 Working together with sustainability engineers Etude, Bioregional has been awarded the contract for Greater Cambridge Local Plan Net Zero Carbon Evidence Base by Greater Cambridge Shared Planning, a strategic partnership between Cambridge City and South Cambridgeshire District Councils.
 Both local authorities declared a climate emergency in 2019, committing to achieving net-zero carbon emissions by 2050 in a bid to limit the devastating impacts of climate change.